festim-dev/FESTIM/docs/source/userguide/boundary_conditions.rst

 ---------------
 Basic BCs
 ---------------
-These BCs can be used for heat transfer or hydrogen transport simulations.

 Imposing the solution
 ----------------------

-The value of solutions (concentration, temperature) can be imposed on boundaries with :class:`festim.FixedConcentrationBC` or :class:`festim.FixedTemperatureBC` classes respectively.
+The value of solutions can be imposed on boundaries with the :class:`festim.DirichletBCBase` class.

 .. testcode:: BCs

-    from festim import FixedConcentrationBC, FixedTemperatureBC, Species, SurfaceSubdomain
+    from festim import DirichletBCBase, SurfaceSubdomain

     boundary = SurfaceSubdomain(id=1)
-    H = Species(name="Hydrogen")

-    my_hydrogen_bc = FixedConcentrationBC(subdomain=boundary, value=10, species=H)
-    my_temperature_bc = FixedTemperatureBC(subdomain=boundary, value=10)
+    my_fixed_bc = DirichletBCBase(subdomain=boundary, value=10)

-Both classes have two required arguments:
+DirichletBCBase has two required arguments:

 * :code:`subdomain`: the surface subdomain where the boundary condition is applied.
 * :code:`value`: The value of the boundary condition.
-It can be a function of space and/or time (H/m3).
+It can be a function of space and/or time.

 The ``subdomain`` argument can be a :class:`festim.Subdomain` object or a list of :class:`festim.Subdomain` objects.

-However, as multiple species can be present in the same simulation, the ``species`` argument is required for the :class:`festim.FixedConcentrationBC` class.
-The ``species`` argument can be a single :class:`festim.Species` object or a list of :class:`festim.Species` objects.

-Furthermore, for :class:`festim.FixedTemperatureBC`, the species can only be the temperature and therfore this arguement is not an option.

-The ``value`` argument can be space and time dependent, and for concentrations, temperature dependent:
+The ``value`` argument for a :class:`festim.Subdomain` class can be space and time dependent:

 .. testcode:: BCs

-    from festim import FixedConcentrationBC, FixedTemperatureBC, Species, SurfaceSubdomain
+    from festim import DirichletBCBase, SurfaceSubdomain

     boundary = SurfaceSubdomain(id=1)
-    H = Species(name="Hydrogen")

-    my_custom_value = lambda x, t, T: 10 + x[0]**2 + t + T
+    my_custom_value = lambda x, t: 15 + x[0]**2 + t

-    my_hydrogen_bc = FixedConcentrationBC(subdomain=boundary, value=my_custom_value, species=H)
+    my_bc = DirichletBCBase(subdomain=boundary, value=my_custom_value)

 .. note::